akhalil-qa/CryptoHide/README.md

-# CryptoHide - Hiding A Secret Message Inside An Image
+# CryptoHide - Hiding a secret message inside an image